 This is one of the core macros that enables BLT to simplify our CMake-based project.
-It unifies many CMake calls into one easy to use macro. blt_add_executable() creates a CMake executable target with the given sources, sets the output directory to build dir>/bin (unless overridden with the macro parameter OUTPUT_DIR) and handles internal and external dependencies in a greatly simplified manner.
-There will be more on that in the following section.
+It unifies many CMake calls into one easy to use macro while creating a CMake executable target with the given parameters.
+It also greatly simplifies the usage of internal and external dependencies.
+The full list of supported parameters can be found on the blt_add_executable API documentation.